Entanglement Islands from Hilbert Space Reduction: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Huajia Wang, and especially Hao Geng and Ling-yan Hung very much for very insightful discussions.
+We would like to thank Ziming Ji, Rong-xin Miao, Tadashi Takayanagi, Huajia Wang, Zhenbin Yang and especially Hao Geng and Ling-yan Hung very much for very insightful discussions.
 We also thank Hao Geng and Ling-yan Hung for valuable comments and suggestions on the manuscript.
 Qiang Wen and Shangjie Zhou are supported by the ``Zhishan'' scholars program of Southeast University.